We call what we do Rapid Software Testing.

 The essence of this methodology lies in its humanism (we foster responsibility and resilience by putting the methodology under the control of each practitioner), its ontology (how we organize and define the various priorities, ideas, activities, and other elements of testing), and its heuristics (fallible methods of solving a problem).
 In RST, we’re not afraid of learning, applying, and discussing words like “ontology” or “heuristics”.
 For us, words are important tools we use to help us develop our expertise and to describe and explain our work.

 Rather than being a set of templates and rules, RST is a mindset and a skill set.
-It is a way to understand testing; and it is a set of things a tester knows how to do.
+It is a way to understand testing; it is a set of things a tester knows how to do; and it includes approaches to effective leadership in testing.

 We are not talking about typing or clicking faster.
 We are talking about better test strategy.
 This means basically nine things: